 The program may also be of particular interest to students with a possible interest in doctoral studies.

-The program is designed to be completed within eighteen months, incorporating a selection of coursework (including a theory course and thesis workshop), and a thesis prepared with the guidance of a supervisor and second reader.
+The program is designed to be completed within eighteen months, incorporating a selection of course work (including a theory course and thesis workshop), and a thesis prepared with the guidance of a supervisor and second reader.
 Successful applicants will work closely with a faculty supervisor, who should be identified in your application.

 Community Development and Social Planning, Comparative Development Planning, Disaster and Risk Management Planning, Ecological and Natural Resources Planning, Transportation Planning, Urban Development Planning.